-As a small business owner myself, I understand that your desk is probably swamped with a mile high stack of papers.
-If you have rental properties, you may have work orders, receipts, invoices, and an endless supply of junk mail.
+As a small business owner myself, I understand that your desk is probably swamped with a mile-high stack of papers.
+If you have rental properties, you may have work orders, receipts, invoices, and an endless supply of junk mail that is your record keeping.
 I always emphasize following a process to organize your financial records.
-There is so much to do at the end of the year but your desk would greatly appreciate a nice shape up before the start of the next year.
+There is so much to do at the end of the year but your desk would greatly appreciate a nice shape-up before the start of the next year.
 Get your financial statements in order so you can file your returns early and enjoy the springtime.

 What do I need to keep?